 Like many people, I enjoy perusing Pinterest and looking at the array of tasty recipes, DIY Halloween costumes, home décor, craft ideas, and other fun stuff.
 When I need ideas for anything involving making or decorating, it’s the first website I go to.
 I mean, who doesn’t want to make a planter out of an old tire, create tape art on canvases, or learn to cook up those cinnamon sugar nuts that always smell so amazing in the mall?
 Full disclosure: I have done all of those things thanks to Pinterest.

-However, there is one corner of the Pinterest universe I tend to shy away from, and that is the pins dedicated to fitness.
-Considering that I am a women’s wellness coach, that probably sounds counterintuitive, but let me explain.
+However, there is one corner of the Pinterest universe I tend to shy away from, and that is the pins dedicated to fitness – also known as the land of “no pain, no pain” Considering that I am a wellness coach, that probably sounds counterintuitive, but let me explain.

 Here are some examples straight from Pinterest: